This accessibility statement applies to www.westmorlandandfurness.gov.uk

 Non-compliance with accessibility regulations

 Content should be written as clearly and as simply as possible.
 In some areas, content is ‘fairly difficult to read’ based on the Flesch Reading Ease score.
-This fails Success Criterion 3.1.5. - We aim to continuously review and update all website content.
+This fails Success Criterion 3.1.5. (reading level) - We aim to continuously review and update all website content.
 All new content should conform to a ‘standard’ level of reading ease or higher.

 Content that’s not within the scope of the accessibility regulations